Ned Stark: A Game of Thrones

-Ned eventually concludes that all of Robert's heirs with his wife Cersei Lannister are illegitimate products of incest with her twin brother Jaime.
+Ned eventually concludes that all of Robert's heirs with his wife, Cersei Lannister, are illegitimate products of incest with her twin brother, Jaime.
 Further, Ned suspects that Arryn was poisoned to conceal the truth, as both Arryn and Robert's brother Stannis have been searching for Robert's other bastard children.
 In private, Ned confronts Cersei and offers her the chance to escape safely with her children and live in exile.
-Before Ned can tell the king, Robert is fatally wounded while boar hunting and names Ned as regent until his "son" Joffrey comes of age.
+Before Ned can tell the king, Robert is fatally wounded while boar hunting and names Ned as regent until his "son" Joffrey Baratheon comes of age.
 With the palace in chaos, Ned rebuffs multiple offers to increase his own power, instead opting to support Stannis as king.
-Cersei, however, outmaneuvers Ned after being informed by Sansa (who is still infatuated with her betrothal to Prince Joffrey); and the duplicitous Littlefinger betrays Ned and orders the City Watch to arrest him instead of Cersei.
+Cersei, however, outmaneuvers Ned after being informed by Sansa (who is still infatuated via her betrothal to Prince Joffrey), and the duplicitous Littlefinger betrays Ned and orders the City Watch to arrest him instead of Cersei.
 With all of his entourage and guards slaughtered, Ned is charged with treason.
 A secret deal is struck through the spymaster Varys that Ned will be spared and sent to the penal Night's Watch if he declares Joffrey the rightful king.
 Fearing for Sansa (who is now a hostage) and Arya (who has escaped alone and is missing), Ned makes a public confession of his "treason", but the sadistic Joffrey has Ned executed anyway for his own amusement and forces Sansa to view Ned's severed head mounted on a spike.